Babanba Banban Vampire: Manga

-Written and illustrated by Hiromasa Okujima, Baban Baban Ban Vampire began serialization in Akita Shoten's shōnen manga magazine Bessatsu Shōnen Champion on October 12, 2021.
-The series' chapters have been compiled into twelve tankōbon volumes as of November 2025.
+Written and illustrated by Hiromasa Okujima, Babanba Banban Vampire began serialization in Akita Shoten's shōnen manga magazine Bessatsu Shōnen Champion on October 12, 2021.
+The series' chapters have been compiled into fourteen tankōbon volumes as of August 2026.

+In March 2026, Dark Horse Comics announced that they had licensed the series for English publication, with the first volume set to release in November later in the year.